18 Days Birding Tour with Gorilla Trekking

 • Drinking Water, Fruits and Wi-Fi throughout the journey

-Day 8: Buhoma to Queen Elizabeth National Park – 18 Days Birding Tour with Gorilla Trekking.
+Day 8: Transfer to Queen Elizabeth National Park – 18 Days Birding Tour with Gorilla Trekking.

-As we head north, the habitat quickly transforms from montane forest to more open savannah, though of a different variety from that in Mburo National Park, having a similar appearance to the flat-topped tree savannas familiar in Kenya and Tanzania, as well as having savannas dominated by Candaleras, which are euphorbias that look similar to cacti.
-It is a strange sight to see cactus looking trees surrounded by lush grasslands.
-18 days Birding tour with Gorilla tracking, We will pass through the Ishasha section of Queen Elizabeth, which is famous for its tree-climbing lions.
+As we head north, the habitat rapidly changes from montane forest to more open savannah, but of a different kind than of Mburo National Park, bearing an uncanny resemblance to flat-topped tree savannas, familiar from Kenya and Tanzania, as well as being dominated by Candaleras, euphorbias that have the appearance of cacti.
+A strange sight of seeing cactus-looking trees surrounding the lush grasslands.
+Day 18 Birding tour with tracking of the gorilla, We pass through Ishasha section of Queen Elizabeth, a section known for tree-climbing lions.

-It’s also rich in birds including Blue-throated Roller, Sooty Chat, Red-necked Francolin, Black-and-white Shrike Flycatcher, and many others.
-By the late afternoon, we will arrive at our luxurious lodge on a peninsula between Lake Edward and the Kazinga Channel.
-The lodge gardens are full of birds like Northern Black Flycatcher, Black-headed Gonolek, Red-chested Sunbird, and Slender-billed Weaver.
+It’s also rich in birds, including Blue-throated Roller, Sooty Chat, Red-necked Francolin, Black-and-white Shrike Flycatcher, among others.
+Later in the late afternoon, we shall have arrived at our luxurious lodge on a peninsula between Lake Edward and the Kazinga Channel.
+Lodge gardens filled with birds, including Northern Black Flycatcher, Black-headed Gonolek, Red-chested Sunbird, Slender-billed Weaver, among others.

 Destination: Queen Elizabeth National Park